S1nScripts/docs.s1nscripts.com/docs/spawnselector/config.md

 # Spawn Selector
 ## Config file

+There is also a config file in `s1n_spawnselector/server/config.lua` that you can modify to your liking.

 For both ESX and QBCore:

 ```lua
 Config = {
     -- Show debug messages in the console (client / server)